jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 Awesome, we finally completed our code!
 Now comes the most important part - compiling the code!

-In Visual Studio make sure we change the __Solution Configuration__ to "__Release__" and from there click on __Build__ --> __Build Solution__.
+In Visual Studio make sure we change the __Solution Configuration__ to "__Release__".
+From there, in the toolbar above, click on __Build__ --> __Build Solution__.

 After a few seconds you should see the following output, which shows us that compilation was successful!

 <p align="center"><a href="/images/syscall-code-19.png"><img src="/images/syscall-code-19.png"></a></p>

-Okay, let's not get too excited now!
+Okay, let's not get too excited!
 The code might still fail during testing, but I'm sure it won't! 😁

 To test our newly compiled code, let's open up command prompt and navigate to where our project is compiled.
-In my case that's going to be `C:\Users\User\Source\Repos\SharpCall\bin\Release\`.
+In my case that's `C:\Users\User\Source\Repos\SharpCall\bin\Release\`.

-As you can see, there is no `test.txt` file on my desktop as shown below.
+As you can see, there is no `test.txt` file on my desktop, as shown below.

 <p align="center"><a href="/images/syscall-code-20.png"><img src="/images/syscall-code-20.png"></a></p>

-If everything goes well, then upon executing our `SharpCall.exe` file, our syscall should be executed, and a new `test.txt` should be created on the desktop.
+If everything goes well, then upon executing our `SharpCall.exe` executable, our syscall should be executed, and a new `test.txt` file should be created on the desktop.

 Alright, the moment of truth.
 Let's see this bad boy in action!